Home » Cardiovascular Health » Cardiovascular Disease Prevention » Cardiovascular Problems

 All You Need to Know about Coronary Atherosclerosis

 Nowadays most of us know that high cholesterol is bad for us.
 We may even know that it leads to something called “hardening of the arteries” in laymen’s terms.
-But most of us don’t truly understand what this means or why it is so dangerous to our health.
+But most of us don’t truly understand what this means or why it is so to our health.
 For this reason, understanding as much as possible about coronary atherosclerosis is important if we want to lead a healthy, long life.

 The Beginnings of Coronary Atherosclerosis